sherwin-casem/Vue-frontend/CI-CD-SUMMARY.md

-# CI/CD Pipeline Summary - OCCP Frontend
+# CI/CD Pipeline Summary - OCPP Frontend

 ## 📋 Overview

-This document provides a comprehensive summary of the Continuous Integration and Continuous Deployment (CI/CD) pipeline implemented for the OCCP Frontend project using GitHub Actions.
+This document provides a comprehensive summary of the Continuous Integration and Continuous Deployment (CI/CD) pipeline implemented for the OCPP Frontend project using GitHub Actions.

 ## 🔄 Current CI/CD Workflow